Ipstenu/genericond/readme.txt

 = How about changing the hover-color? =

-This is less complicated than it looks.
-If you want to edit the hover code, it's like this:
+This is less complicated than it looks but requires CSS:

 `
 svg.social-logos-twitter:hover {